apache/nuttx/configs/sama5d3x-ek/README.txt

    7. An option is to use the SAM-BA tool to write the NORBOOT image into Serial FLASH.
 Then, the system will boot from Serial FLASH by copying the NORBOOT image in SRAM which will run and then start the image in NOR FLASH automatically.
+This is a very convenient usage!

       NOTES: (1) There is jumper on the CM module that must be closed to enable use of the AT25 Serial Flash.
 (2) If using SAM-BA, make sure